linwoodc3/linwoodc3.github.io/_drafts/2017-10-15-Taking-the-Pulse-of-Worldwide-News--Media-Using-GDELT.md

 Another dead end.<br><br>

-As the only family member speaking publicly, Eric answered questions on his brother's frame of mind, which only raised **more** questions as to why Stephen picked up the gun that Sunday night.
+As the only family member speaking publicly, Eric answered questions on his brother's frame of mind, which only raised <b>more</b> questions as to why Stephen picked up the gun that Sunday night.
 His answers didn't get us any closer to a motive.

 </i></p>